Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 The left Kan extension of the equivalence \eqref{elwfkjwklfio3t34t34t43t3} therefore yields an equivalence The composition of the inverse of this equivalence with \eqref{fwbgg3golkewi23ri23r23r23r} yields the asserted transformation

 We now use that $E$ is locally finite.
-Using Lemma \ref{fjwelkfwjoii4234} we get the transformation between locally finite homology theories If one evaluates this transformation on the one-point space, then it induces an equivalence.
+We apply the $(-)^{\lf}$-construction and use Lemma \ref{fjwelkfwjoii4234} for the second equivalence in order to get the transformation between locally finite homology theories

+If one evaluates this transformation on the one-point space, then it induces an equivalence.
 By excision and homotopy invariance we get an equivalence on all bounded spaces which are homotopy equivalent to finite $CW$-complexes.

-Assume now that $X\in \TopBorn$ with bornology $\cB$ belongs to $\bF$.
-After replacing $X$ by a homotopy equivalent space we can assume that it satisfies the assumptions stated above.
-In particular, we have a cofinal family $\cB^{\prime}\subseteq \cB$ as in the assumption.
-Every member $B$ of $ \cB^{\prime}$ is homotopy equivalent to a finite $CW$-complex, the inclusions $B\to X$ can be extended to big families $\{B\}$.
-For $B\in \cB^{\prime}$ there exists $B^{\prime}\in \cB^{\prime}$ such that $( X\setminus \{B\}, \{B^{\prime}\})$ is decomposition of $X$ into two big familes.
-By excision we get a natural equivalence In the middle equivalence we use that the natural transformation \eqref{hwefwhieowfioewf234534555345} induces an equivalence on spaces which are equivalent to finite $CW$-comlexes.
+Assume now that $X$ belongs to $\bF$.
+After replacing $X$ by a homotopy equivalent space we can assume that it admits a cofinal subset $\cB'$ of its bornology satisfying the assumptions stated above.
+Every member $B$ of $ \cB^{\prime}$ is homotopy equivalent to a finite $CW$-complex.
+Furthermore there exists $B^{\prime}$ in $\cB^{\prime}$ such that $( X\setminus \{B\}, \{B^{\prime}\})$ is a decomposition of $X$ into two big familes.
+By excision we get a natural equivalence The two middle terms involve a double colimit $\colim_{\{B\}}\colim_{\{B'\}}$.

+In the middle equivalence we use that the natural transformation \eqref{hwefwhieowfioewf234534555345} induces an equivalence on spaces which are bounded and homotopy equivalent to finite $CW$-comlexes.